 He loved us by considering our need for someone who could save us from our sin and its penalty as more important than His own comfort and life (Philippians 2:3-8).

-Sometimes people may give their lives willingly for someone they love—a friend, a relative, other “good” people—but Christ’s love is unconditional.
+Sometimes people may give their lives willingly for someone they love—a friend, a relative or other “good” people but Christ’s love is unconditional.
 Christ’s love reaches to those who don’t deserve it.

 He willingly took the punishment of those who tortured Him, spit on Him, rebelled against Him, and cared nothing about Him, those who were most undeserving of His love (Romans 5:6-8).